-Before I discuss more about drinking red wine and champagne, it is important that you understand resveratrol- the compound responsible for most of the benefits of these two drinks.
+If you are considering drinking red wine before bed, it is important that you understand resveratrol- the compound responsible for most of the health benefits of red wine.

 Resveratrol is a naturally occurring polyphenolic compound, commonly found in high amounts in red wine.

-Although drinking red wine has other health benefits outside of resveratrol, resveratrol is a very effective antioxidant and non-toxic fungicide (anti-fungal).
+Although drinking red wine has other health benefits that do not pertain to resveratrol, resveratrol is the most important compound of red wine because it is a very effective antioxidant and non-toxic fungicide (anti-fungal).

 “30 days of resveratrol supplementation induces metabolic changes in obese humans, mimicking the effects of calorie restriction.”

-Furthermore, a study published in the journal Nutrition Research concluded that,
+Furthermore, as stated by a study published in Nutrition Research,

 “oral supplementation of resveratrol is thus found to be effective in improving glycemic control and may possibly provide a potential adjuvant for the treatment and management of diabetes.”

-If you would like to obtain some of the impressive benefits of drinking red wine before bed without drinking red wine itself, supplementing with resveratrol is a great option.
+If you would like to obtain some of the health benefits of drinking red wine before bed without drinking red wine itself, supplementing with resveratrol is a great option.

 According to the Journal of Cardiovascular Pharmacology,